Jeznar/GitRepo/Documentation/Work_Log.md

 23.11.15 Added use of a resource to Cauterizing Flames and fixed bug in jez.lib that caused error handling of missing resource to fail

+23.11.15 Created Flame Blade using an item copy/edit

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)